-&lt;sup>19 Mendelsohn (1992), op. cit.,33.
+19 Mendelsohn (1992), op. cit.,33.

-&lt;sup>20 Peter Blundell Jones, Hugo Häring: The Organic Versus the Geometric (London: Edition Axel Menges, 1999), 83.
+20 Peter Blundell Jones, Hugo H\u00e4ring: The Organic Versus the Geometric (London: Edition Axel Menges, 1999), 83.

-&lt;sup>21 Ibid., 77ff.
+21 Ibid., 77ff.

-&lt;sup>22 Mendelsohn (1992), op. cit.,33.
+22 Mendelsohn (1992), op. cit.,33.

-Erich Mendelsohn and a Reconstitution of Geographical Forms, 1919-1929 the visual character of the photograph supports a double meaning for Mendelsohn's use of the word "cubist."
+the visual character of the photograph supports a double meaning for Mendelsohn's use of the word "cubist."
 On the one hand, the bulk of each skyscraper is primarily rectilinear, and so its random-looking placement against the many others reinforces each building's prismatic, cubic characteristic.
 On the other hand, the relative anonymity of each building and the group's crowded placement suggest many facets of a single thing, akin to the visual language of painterly Cubism, to which the term obviously relates.
 Akin, too, are the layered contrasts evoked by collage [Figures 10a & b], especially in photomontages promoted by Berlin's Dada artists throughout the period of Mendelsohn's early career.

-But for further illustration, Mendelsohn points instead to Le Corbusier's Contemporary City for Three Million Inhabitants [Figure 11], published only the year before.
-Referring neither to the project nor the architect by name, Mendelsohn presents the scheme as follows:
+But for further illustration, Mendelsohn points instead to Le Corbusier's Contemporary City for Three Million Inhabitants [Figure 11], published only the year before.23 Referring neither to the project nor the architect by name, Mendelsohn presents the scheme as follows:

 In this French plan the paths of the main highway superbly sustain the rapid traffic in their horizontal placement and their cubist self-containment.
 The highway cuts through the suburbs and the city in a straight line.
 Yet the dominance of the central city district betrays too obvious a scheme to be able to impart to the organism of the entire system the inescapable vitality of our modern era.
-In addition, the high-rise buildings are placed abruptly upon the plane, without connection to the other 'cells.'
+In addition, the high-rise buildings are placed abruptly upon the plane, without connection to the other 'cells.'24